Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for translation-invariant, cylindrically symmetric potential

-We first computed the density distributions of $N=123$ $^4$He atoms contained by the tube potential of Eq.~(\ref{eq:tube}).
-Figure~\ref{fig:tube_den}(a) shows a contour plot of the density distribution at $T=1.25 K$ averaged over the azimuthal angle $\phi$, with the tube radius $R_t$ set to be 10~\AA~and length $L= 18$~\AA.
+We first computed the density distributions of $N=123$ $^4$He atoms contained by the potential of Eq.~(\ref{eq:tube}) with the tube radius $R_t$ set to be 10 \AA~ and length $L= 18$ \AA.
+Note that the lowest value of the tube potential of Eq.~(\ref{eq:tube}) occurs at the center of the tube ($R=0$) and that $V_{\textrm{{ tube}}}$ increases monotonically as $R$ increases.
+Figure~\ref{fig:tube_den} a) shows a contour plot of the density distribution at $T=1.25 K$ averaged over the azimuthal angle $\phi$.
 One can observe a layering structure around the tube axis ($R=0$).
-Recently Kulchytskyy {\it et~al.} performed PIMC calculations for $^4$He atoms inside an amorphous Si$_3$N$_4$ nanopore to investigate the Luttinger liquid behaviour of a quasi-one-dimensional quantum fluid.~\cite{maestro13} They found that the helium density distribution exhibited a series of cylindrical shells or layers around the pore axis, similar to that observed in Fig.~\ref{fig:tube_den}.
-The layered structures for $^4$He inside the nanopore were understood to be due to the interplay of the $^4$He-$^4$He interaction and the van der Waals interations of $^4$He atoms with the pore wall.
-The latter interaction provided attractive adsorption sites for $^4$He in the vicinity of the wall and caused two outermost $^4$He layers to be solidified without any contribution to superfluidity at low temperatures.

-Noting that the lowest value of the tube potential of Eq.~(\ref{eq:tube}) occurs at the center of the tube ($R=0$) and that $V_{\text{tube}}$ increases monotonically as $R$ increases, we understand that unlike in the situation of Ref.~[\onlinecite{maestro13}], the layering shown in Fig.~\ref{fig:tube_den} is due to the interparticle interaction between $^4$He atoms confined inside a nanoscale tube, rather than to the interaction of $^4$He atoms with the tube wall.
-Figure~\ref{fig:tube_den}(b) shows the one-dimensional density distributions computed as a function of radius $R$, for several temperatures between 0.625~K and 2~K.
+This layering is due to the interplay between the $^{4}$He-$^{4}$He interparticle interaction and the atomic confinement due to the nanoscale confining potential of Eq.~(\ref{eq:tube}).
+It is to be contrasted with the layering observed in PIMC calculations for $^4$He atoms inside an amorphous Si$_3$N$_4$ nanopore that included attractive van der Waals interactions of $^4$He with the pore wall. \cite{maestro13} While that work also found layered structures for $^4$He inside the nanopore, the layering there was primarily due to the interplay of the repulsive $^4$He-$^4$He interaction and the attractive component of the $^4$He-wall interaction.
+The latter provided attractive adsorption sites for $^4$He in the vicinity of the wall that caused the two outermost $^4$He layers to be solidified without making any contribution to superfluidity at low temperatures.
+The fact that our calculations do not assume an attractive van der Waals interaction between the $^{4}$He atoms and an atomically-structured wall implies that the layering of the $^{4}$He density shown is then due solely to the interplay of the $^{4}$He-$^{4}$He interaction with the external confining potential.
+As a consequence, no solidified layers are observed.
+The absence of solidified layers allows an unambiguous characterization of the superfluid healing behavior at the boundary of a nanoscale container (see Section \ref{sec:spatdist}).
+Figure~\ref{fig:tube_den} b) shows the one-dimensional density distributions computed as a function of radius $R$, for several temperatures between 0.625~K and 2~K. It is evident that there is no thermal effect on the $^4$He density distribution at temperatures below 2~K.

-It is evident that there is no thermal effect on the $^4$He density distribution at temperatures below 2~K. The longitudinal global superfluid fraction along the tube axis, i.e., the $Z$-axis, may be computed by using the winding number estimator:\cite{ceperley95}
+The global superfluid response to translations of the system along the tube axis, i.e., the $z$-axis, may be computed by using the following winding number estimator for the global superfluid fraction \cite{ceperley95}: